This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Other Crock-Pot Express Recipes

-If you love using your Crock-Pot Express cooker and are looking for other recipes to try, I suggest you start with these Low-Carb & Keto Korean BBQ Ribs Recipe.
+If you love using your Crock-Pot Express cooker and are looking for other recipes to try, I suggest you start with this Crock-pot Whole Chicken or Low-Carb & Keto Korean BBQ Ribs Recipe.
 They are the perfect blend of savory and sweet.
 And, they are keto-friendly.

 Turkey Breast Brine